microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ### Dedicated profile

 Assuming the environment is dedicated to the JVM, the `dedicated` profile will contain different heuristics to minimize resource waste.
-This profile will increase heap size allocation compared to `shared`, and expand garbage collector selection to more options and considerations.
+Two primary characteristics will be adjusted: heap size (initial and maximum) and the garbage collector selected.
+Heap size allocation will be less conservative compared to `shared`, and garbage collector selection will consider more options.
 The table below describes what the `dedicated` profile will set for the JVM:

 * GC selection: see below
 * Default maximum heap size: see below